thebaldgeek/thebaldgeek.github.io/radiosonde.md

 ## Installing Node-RED
 To run the software you will need to install Node-RED.
 Also note that the dashboards only work with the auto_rx Chasemapper UDP output.
+It will not work with any of the other sonde software packages.

 For installing the Node-RED software, their website has all you need to get running (Personal note, I have had nothing but trouble running it on Docker), [Install Node-RED](https://nodered.org/docs/getting-started/)
 Once you have it installed and can see your editor, you can import the flow for the radiosonde dashboard.
 Once imported, just add your home lat/lon and alt to the marked node, update your SDR serial numbers in the marked node, hit deploy and wait for your first flight.